We have a voice

 This is a grassroots party providing all Australians an alternative to the main Parties.

-Uncle Owen says “While other political parties appear to be sympathetic to Indigenous concerns, not much ever changes.
-Indigenous incarceration rates are still through the roof, the highest in the world for a colonised peoples, children are still being taken from their families at an alarming rate, creating a second wave of the stolen generation and we want to see Indigenous control of Indigenous school education, particularly for school refusers.
-The Baaka and other rivers are a complete mess as nature has been pushed out of the picture and culture is ignored and sacred sites are desecrated.
-All these issues and more, which concern Indigenous people, are what we wish to focus upon."
+While other political parties appear to be sympathetic to Indigenous concerns, not much changes.
+Indigenous incarceration rates are still appalling, the highest in the world for a colonised peoples and children are still being taken from their families at an alarming rate, creating a second wave of the stolen generation.

 The Indigenous Party of Australia will attempt to cover all the things that matter to Indigenous people.
 "We know getting our people into all the parliaments of Australia is a crucial step in solving all these problems." says Uncle Owen.

-“I am really concerned about the young people.
-So many do not like schools as schools often have no connection to their local Indigenous community“, says Laylah Al Saimary, Chairperson of the Indigenous Youth Education Conference, which had to be cancelled due to Covid 19.
-"They already think politics has nothing to do with them so we want them to know that somewhere in this wide brown land is a political party that actually cares about them, really and truly: the Indigenous Party of Australia", says Laylah.
+Laylah Al Saimary, youth spokesperson fot the IAPA says, “I am really concerned about young people.
+So many do not like schools as they often have no connection to their local Indigenous community.
+They already think politics has nothing to do with them so we want them to know that somewhere in this wide brown land is a political party that actually cares about them, really and truly: the Indigenous Party of Australia".

 “You can ask me more questions by emailing our volunteers at the indigenouspartyofaustralia@gmail.com or by ringing me,